cosmo0/retropie-arcade-overlays/README.md

 ### Artwork overlays

-[overlays-artworks](overlays-artworks/) - mix between Mamehead compilation from various authors, and UDB creations.
+[overlays-artworks](overlays-artworks/) - mix between a compilation from various authors by Mamehead, Udb23 and Simbz33 creations.

 Artwork or fanart images around the game area, to maximize it, and just cover the black border around with an image.
 Sometimes it's inspired from the artwork on the real cabinet, sometimes it's completely custom-made.